pmanacas/2048-for-J2ME-128x160/README.md

 2048 game clone for Java ME based cell phones.

 Forked from https://github.com/jsmucr/2048-for-J2ME

+Changes done:
-Only changes done was to adapt it for small screen resolutions (128x160)
+ - adapted code and image sizes  for small screen resolution (128x160)
+ - fixed probability of drawing a "2" or a "4" tile to match original 2048 game

 Grab release here: